Tubefeeder/Pipeline/README.md

 - PeerTube
 - Lbry

-Suggest any other platform, it it has a good-enough API, I will consider adding it.
+Suggest any other platform, if it has a good-enough API, I will consider adding it.

 # Wiki
 Please also take a look at the [wiki](http://www.tubefeeder.de/wiki/) if you have any problems (e.g. mpv being slow on the PinePhone) or don't know how to do something (e.g. subscribing to a channel)